-Usually women are not aware of high efficiency of IUDs in preventing pregnancy following unprotected sexual activity.
+Usually, women are not aware of the high efficiency of IUDs in preventing pregnancy following unprotected sexual activity.
 Unplanned pregnancy and possible termination are common among women who participate in unprotected sexual intercourse or seek emergency contraception (EC).
 As a result, it is critical that these women obtain specific and correct information on intrauterine devices (IUDs), as they may benefit from using an IUD for EC as a method of long-term contraception.

-In collaboration with The Channel 46, Dr. Sangeeta Gomes, Consultant – Obstetrician & Gynaecologist, Motherhood Hospitals, discusses everything about IUDs as an emergency birth control.
+In collaboration with The Channel 46, Dr Sangeeta Gomes, Consultant – Obstetrician & Gynaecologist, Motherhood Hospitals, discusses everything about IUDs as an emergency birth control.

 What Is An IUD?